 An Independent Country Since: 2008 (not recognized by Serbia)

-A landlocked country surrounded by Macedonia, Albania, Montenegro, and Serbia, Kosovo is a partially recognized country in the Balkans.
+A landlocked country surrounded by Macedonia, Albania, Montenegro, and Serbia, the Republic of Kosovo is a partially recognized country in the Balkans.
 Although some nations still don’t recognize Kosovo’s independence, it is a separate, although small, region in southeastern Europe with a distinct culture.

 Population: 1,873,160 (2020)